hollenbt/CS361-001-W2018/projects/hollenbt/assignment-1/README.md

-This is my assignment-1 folder
+This is my assignment-1 folder.

+You must run the Makefile twice for the references/bibliography to be correct.